 Why is a Cycle so Difficult to Do?

 Right off the gate, I’d want to inform you that getting even four hits in baseball is quite difficult.
-However, hitting four separate, more harder shots, such as home runs, is a far more difficult proposition.
-That is why the possibilities of hitting for the cycle are so difficult, and even in Major League Baseball, they are extremely unusual.
-I previously claimed that there is a fewer than one percent probability of seeing a cycle in a baseball game, which you will recall is correct.
-Even more unlikely is the occurrence of several hits for the cycle in the same season as well.
+However, hitting four different, increasingly difficult shots, such as home runs, is a much more difficult proposition.
+That is why the chances of hitting for the cycle are so difficult, and even in Major League Baseball, they are extremely rare.
+I previously stated that there is a less than one percent chance of seeing a cycle in a baseball game, which you will recall is correct.
+Even more unlikely is the occurrence of multiple hits for the cycle in the same season as well.

 For the most part, hitting a single or a double isn’t all that difficult to do.